JSDoc/TSDoc conventions for @fuzdev packages.

 Preferred form: @mutates target - description.
 The description is

 *why or when*.
-Without it the tag duplicates information the function name
+Without it the tag duplicates the function name and

 A bare backtick form (`` @mutates target ``, no description) parses but

-is discouraged: if the mutation is obvious enough that no description is
+is discouraged: if the mutation needs no description, the tag adds little

 Same capitalization rules as @param.
 Document mutations visible outside